MalCVE: Malware Detection and CVE Association Using Large Language Models: Introduction

 Existing malware detection in the industry relies on proprietary and expensive tools (e.g., VirusTotal \cite{virustotal-pricing} and CrowdStrike \cite{crowdstrikefalcon:online}), which often lack an explainable connection to vulnerabilities.
 Surveys on explainable AI in cybersecurity show that many commercial malware detectors lack transparency, making it difficult to trace alerts back to specific vulnerabilities or code patterns \cite{Thesurve48:online}.
 State-of-the-art research in malware detection and vulnerability classification employs fine-tuned models to detect malware, classify its type, or identify vulnerabilities in source code snippets \cite{zhou2024largelanguagemodelvulnerability}, \cite{malbert}.
 However, these fine-tuning approaches do not scale to vulnerability detection in obfuscated binaries, primarily because the field lacks a large-scale dataset for this purpose.
 To our knowledge, no existing solution offers transparent, low-cost, and explainable malware-to-vulnerability attribution directly from obfuscated malicious binaries, especially without relying on domain-specific training.

 Recent advances in LLMs and RAG offer a promising opportunity in this field \cite{nvidia-rag}, \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp}.
-The latest LLM models are capable of processing between 100,000 and 1,000,000 tokens as input, where one token corresponds to approximately four characters.
+The latest LLM models can process between 100,000 and 1,000,000 tokens, where each token corresponds to approximately 4 characters.
 This capability enables LLMs to analyze extensive codebases without losing contextual information \cite{google-malware-analysis}.
-This study investigates whether LLMs, in combination with RAG, can effectively detect malware and identify the specific vulnerabilities targeted by the malware directly from decompiled Java binaries.
+This study investigates whether LLMs, in combination with RAG, can effectively detect malware and identify the specific vulnerabilities it targets directly from decompiled Java binaries.
 The research is guided by the following questions.

 \begin{itemize} \item \textbf{RQ1:} Can LLMs accurately classify decompiled binaries as either malicious or benign? \item \textbf{RQ2:} Can LLMs effectively and accurately associate malicious binaries with the specific CVEs the binaries exploit, using prompting and RAG techniques? \end{itemize}